 If you’re a SketchUp user interested in learning Shapr3D or adding it to your current workflow, it’s important that you try not to use Shapr3D like SketchUp.
 Even though they may seem similar at first glance, the underlying technologies are completely different—Shapr3D is a solid modeling CAD system, while SketchUp is a mesh modeler.
 So, Shapr3D is a different tool that requires different workflows.

 Below, you can find a breakdown of Shapr3D’s benefits in comparison to SketchUp.

 Shapr3D is designed to be precise; the models you create in the app are accurate to 10 decimal digits, so each body you create is accurately represented.
 On the other hand, SketchUp is not designed that way; for instance, if you sketch a circle, it’s actually an n-sided polygon.
-If a SketchUp file is a raster image, then a Shapr3D project is a vector graphic.

 - Output quality